dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-overview.md

 2. **Create service scaffolding.** Use [protocol buffers and gRPC tools](https://grpc.io) to create the necessary scaffolding for the service.
 You may want to get acquainted with [the gRPC concepts documentation](https://grpc.io/docs/what-is-grpc/core-concepts/).

 The tools can generate code targeting [any gRPC-supported language](https://grpc.io/docs/what-is-grpc/introduction/#protocol-buffer-versions).
-This code will serve as the base for your server and it provide functionality to handle client calls along with infrastructure to decode incoming requests, execute service methods, and encode service responses.
+This code  serves as the base for your server and it provides functionality to handle client calls along with infrastructure to decode incoming requests, execute service methods, and encode service responses.

 The generated code is not complete.
-It will be missing concrete implementation for the methods your target service defines, i.e., the core of your pluggable component.
-This is further explored in the next item.
-Additionally, you will also have to provide code on how to handle Unix Socket Domain integration, which is Dapr specific, and code handling integration with your downstream services.
+It is missing a concrete implementation for the methods your target service defines, i.e., the core of your pluggable component.
+This is further explored in the next topic.
+Additionally, you also have to provide code on how to handle Unix Socket Domain integration, which is Dapr specific, and code handling integration with your downstream services.

 3. **Define the service.** Provide a concrete implementation of the desired service.

 As a first step, [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview) and [gRPC](https://grpc.io/docs/what-is-grpc/introduction/) tools are used to create the server code for this service.
 After that, the next step is to define concrete implementations for these 9 methods.